Ranking Methodology

 Weighted Score Aggregation

-Each indicator score is multiplied by its assigned weight to create a composite EduIndex score.
+Each indicator score is multiplied by its assigned weight to create a composite Eduindex score.

 Final Ranking and QA

-Universities are ranked according to their total EduIndex score; consistent settings with built‑in guardrails and fallbacks, deterministic checks and balances, and resilient data capture.
+Universities are ranked according to their total Eduindex score; consistent settings with built‑in guardrails and fallbacks, deterministic checks and balances, and resilient data capture.

 We take accuracy and transparency seriously.
-The purpose of EduIndex is not simply to rank universities, but to help the sector improve its visibility and representation within AI systems.
+The purpose of Eduindex is not simply to rank universities, but to help the sector improve its visibility and representation within AI systems.

-Universities, students and policymakers should be able to trust that the data behind EduIndex is fair, evidence-based and open to scrutiny.
+Universities, students and policymakers should be able to trust that the data behind Eduindex is fair, evidence-based and open to scrutiny.
 Our aim is to reveal how AI platforms currently perceive higher education, not to reinforce but identify bias, correct it and create a more equitable foundation for the future of AI-driven discovery.

 Institutions can request their AI visibility report at any time.
 If AI systems misrepresent an institution or show evidence of bias, these cases can be submitted to us for review and correction.
-Our methodology is reviewed regularly to reflect updates in AI technology, ethical standards and feedback from higher education experts, ensuring EduIndex remains credible, fair and genuinely valuable to the sector.
+Our methodology is reviewed regularly to reflect updates in AI technology, ethical standards and feedback from higher education experts, ensuring Eduindex remains credible, fair and genuinely valuable to the sector.